lelandwilliams/CausalPowerAnalysis/README.md

    it is given as a  string in the form "a --> b, b --> c " giving the names of the nodes and the causal direction between them. we created our graphs randomly, testing for various quality criteria; sometimes finding a sucessful graph happened quickly, sometimes not-at-all quickly.
    This caused havok for estimating time requests to the supercomputer, so we created the graphs in a seperate, prior step.
-   Brian Andrews is doing some interesting work on automating graph generation.
+   Bryan Andrews is doing some interesting work on automating graph generation.
 Look for it soon in your favorite journals.
    In the meanwhile, look the section graph generation (below)
 + *seed* is a random seed
    Storing 500 huge datasets would have required terabytes of disc space.